Albadit/project_c/README.md

 npm -v
 ```

-You should see the versions of Node.js and npm displayed in the terminal. if you don't see the npm version go to [Installing npm](#installing-npm). if npm is install go [Installing Yarn](#installing-yarn).
+You should see the versions of Node.js and npm displayed in the terminal. if you don't see the npm version go to [Installing npm](#installing-npm).

 ## Installing npm